atorralba/atorralba.github.io/_posts/2018-11-07-HackTheBox-Reel.md

 ## Tom

 Luckily for us, SSH is listening on this box, so we don't have to rely on the shell obtained through the Word exploit.
-Let's just login as Tom like a completely legitimate user.
+Let's just log in as Tom like a completely legitimate user.

 Again, peeking on Tom's Desktop reveals another interesting folder: `AD Audit`.

 ```
-tom@REEL C:\Users\tom\Desktop\AD Audit>dir
+> dir
   Volume in drive C has no label
   Volume Serial number is CC8A-33E1